Skip to content Skip to footer

 • Shock

-For exposure to >10 Gy, death will occur to 100% of the exposed population.
+For exposure to >10 Gy, death will occur in 100% of the exposed population.

 Cardiovascular (CV) / Central Nervous System (CNS)